Tiantai Temple (Mount Jiuhua): Republic of China

-In 1920 abbot Chede (彻德) raised funds to built a main hall.
+In 1920 abbot Chede (彻德) raised funds to build a main hall.
 Abbot Lantian (兰田) supervised the construction of stone road in the following year.
 The temple had reached unprecedented heyday between 1936 and 1949, under the leadership of abbot Yifang (义方).

 People's Republic of China

 After the establishment of the Communist State in 1949, a modern restoration of the entire temple complex was carried out in 1953 by the Qingyang County Government.

 Tiantai Temple has been designated as a National Key Buddhist Temple in Han Chinese Area by the State Council of China in 1983.

 Architecture

 The existing main buildings include the Shanmen, Four Heavenly Kings Hall, Mahavira Hall, Hall of Guanyin, Dharma Hall, Meditation Hall, and Reception Hall.

 Tourism

-Tiantai temple is a popular destination for Chinese Buddhists wishing for prosperity in the Chinese New Year.
+Tiantai temple is a popular destination for Chinese Buddhists wishing for prosperity and auspiciousness in the Chinese New Year.
 A cable car runs up the mountain and buses run from the Tiantai Scenic Area Bus Stop in Jiuhua township.